opengauss-mirror/docs/content/en/docs/Developerguide/system-information-functions.md

 -   has\_directory\_privilege\(user, database, privilege\)

-    Description: Queries whether a specified user has permission for directory.
+    Description: Specifies whether a specified user has permission for directories.

     **Table  6**  Parameter type description